Nietzsche for physicists

 \subsection{A cosmological interpretation}

-In another point of view, the eternal recurrence is a cosmology or a cosmological interpretation.\footnote{See also \cite{Krueger}, \cite{Nehamas}, \cite{Marton} and \cite{D'Iorio} for discussions on the cosmological meaning of this Nietzschean concept.
+From another point of view, eternal recurrence is a cosmology or a cosmological interpretation.\footnote{See also \cite{Krueger}, \cite{Nehamas}, \cite{Marton} and \cite{D'Iorio} for discussions on the cosmological meaning of this Nietzschean concept.
 In \cite{Neves1,Neves2}, one presents this discussion from our state of the art in cosmology. \cite{Neves1} discusses the possibility of eternal recurrence by means of the scientific knowledge today.
-Nietzsche himself said that the eternal recurrence \enquote{is the most scientific of all possible hypotheses} (PF 5 [71] of 1886).} The Nietzschean ingredients for this cosmological point of view are: (1) the forces are both finite and conserved and (2) the time is infinite.
-In our language today in physics, the first one may be translated by the finiteness of the energy in the observable universe.
-Moreover, Nietzsche considers force as a conservative quantity.
-In his thought, this is translated by the first law of thermodynamics.\footnote{As we have already seen, the philosopher was a critic of the second law of thermodynamics.
-But the first law was welcomed by him.} And the philosopher comments about this law and its relation with eternal recurrence: \enquote{The principle of the conservation of energy demands \textit{eternal recurrence}} (PF 5 [54] of 1886).
-The second one is the eternity of the cosmos.
-For Nietzsche, the recurrence of \enquote{all in the same succession and sequence} is possible with eternity and finite forces.
-All force configurations, within the eternity, according to Nietzsche, would repeat its states.
+Nietzsche himself said that the eternal recurrence \enquote{is the most scientific of all possible hypotheses} (PF 5 [71] of 1886).} The Nietzschean ingredients for this cosmological point of view are: (1) the forces are both finite and conserved and (2) time is infinite.
+Translating to the language of physics, the first one is indicated by the finiteness of energy in the observable universe.
+Moreover, Nietzsche considers force a conserved quantity.\footnote{Indeed, a mechanical system described only by conservative forces has its mechanical energy conserved.} To him, this is confirmed by the first law of thermodynamics.\footnote{As we have already seen, the philosopher was a critic of the second law of thermodynamics, but the first law was welcomed by him.} The philosopher wrote about this law and its relation to eternal recurrence: \enquote{The principle of the conservation of energy demands \textit{eternal recurrence}} (PF 5 [54] of 1886).
+The second one is the eternity of world.
+For Nietzsche, the recurrence of \enquote{all in the same succession and sequence} is possible with eternity and both conserved and finite forces.
+All force configurations, within the eternity, according to Nietzsche, would repeat their states.
 In a sense, Nietzsche works in the same direction of Poincaré,\footnote{A historical description of the Nietzschean eternal recurrence and its similarity to the Poincaré's theorem is found in \citet[vol. II, p.
 628]{Brush}.
 This similarity is stressed in \cite{D'Iorio} as well.} who stated the \enquote{eternal recurrence theorem} years after the German philosopher to begin his first thoughts on the physicality of his concept.